mozzy11/openmrs-esm-template-app/README.md

 yarn  # to install dependencies yarn start  # to run the dev server
 ```

-Once it is running, a browser window
+Activate the dev tools in the running server and put `@openmrs/esm-template-app` as module name and  `http://localhost:8081/openmrs-esm-template-app.js` as url  in the running server

-should open with the OpenMRS 3 application.
+.
 Log in and then navigate to
 `/openmrs/spa/hello`.

 ## Adapting the code